Skip to main content

 How do you handle an employment gap on a CS resume?

 Name the gap honestly in one line, then surround it with evidence you stayed technical: open-source commits, side projects, contracts, certifications, or freelance work.
 Recruiters care more about whether you kept building than about the gap itself.
-Silence around the gap is the actual red flag — not the gap.
+Silence around the gap is the red flag, not the gap.

 The one-line gap entry

-Drop the gap into the experience section as if it were a role.
+An employment gap is any stretch of three months or more with no listed role between two dated entries on your resume.
+Drop it into the experience section as if it were a role.
 Use a neutral, descriptive title and a single bullet that names what you did:

 Use a label that matches what was actually true:

-• Career Break — for a deliberate pause (family, health, travel, burnout recovery)
+• Career Break is for a deliberate pause (family, health, travel, burnout recovery)

-• Independent Work — if you freelanced, consulted, or shipped projects with revenue
+• Independent Work is for freelancing, consulting, or projects that shipped with revenue

-• Open-Source Contributor — if the bulk of your time went to public repos
+• Open-Source Contributor fits when the bulk of your time went to public repos

-• Continuing Education — if you completed a bootcamp or substantial coursework
+• Continuing Education covers a bootcamp or substantial coursework

 What to put in the bullet